Anita Lobel is well known for her colorful

 Many of her books have been translated into

 Click here for a complete list of books.

 In 1964, about eight years after saying goodbye to being an art student at Pratt Institute in Brooklyn, New York, I began to work illustrating and writing books for children.
 My first picture book was published in 1965.
 Prior to my entering publishing, I had been a textile designer.
 A not bad way to use drawing and painting skills to and applied commercial art that paid the rent.
-I did not know then, that the following forty, or so decades would eventually be referred to as the golden age of children’s book publishing.
+I did not know then, that the following forty, or so years would eventually be referred to as the golden age of children’s book publishing.

 The pictures, at the time I began working, were mostly executed, as black ink or pencil drawings.
 Laid on top of the base drawing, on two or three separate illustration boards, an overlay of watercolor washes was prepared.
 This process, if cleverly manipulated, gave on the printed page, an illusion of almost full color illustration.

 Even though, my books from that time, don’t exactly blaze in full color, I compensated with the intricacy of the base drawings.
 This preseparated art was combined at the printing press.

 My first book, “Sven’s Bridge”, was executed this way.
 The colors used for this book were blue and yellow.
 With an additional overlay of gray, cleverly manipulated, one could obtain a fairly rich palette.
 Other books.
 “The Little Wooden Farmer”, “How the Rooster saved the Day”, et. al. were done in the same process.
 Here the two colors were red and yellow.
 Again, with grays on an additional overlay, one almost could arrive at a suggestion of a full color picture.
 It was a challenging and exacting, occasionally satisfying way to work.

 There was another, less cumbersome process of color pre separation.
 It involved the base ink drawing, which was printed in non photographic blue ink on an illustration board, and then painted in full color.
 This resulted in a richer printed page.